 That word wholeness has power to awaken desire within us.
 We long to be whole people.
 Don't you?
-Don't you want to be what God made you to be, with all the ingredients of your personality expressed in balance?
+Don't you want to be what God made you to be, with all the ingredients of your personality able to be expressed in balance.
+That is to be a beautiful person, and that is what God is after.
 That is what the book of Leviticus is all about.
-In fact, so is the whole Bible.
+In fact, the whole Bible is on that theme.

 We are so aware of our own brokenness, of our lack of wholeness.
 We know how much we hurt ourselves and each other.
 We are aware of our inability to cope with life.
 We sometimes put up a big facade and try to bluff our way through as though we are able to handle anything.
 But inside, half the time, we are running scared.
 That is a mark of our lack of wholeness.
-We also know our diabolical power to irritate, to enrage, and to inflame others -- and ourselves.
+We also know our diabolical power to irritate, to enrage, and to inflame others - and ourselves.
 But this great statement in Leviticus 20:26 declares that God knows all about human brokenness and hurt.
 He knows that we are that way.
 He sees this in sharp contrast to his own wholeness.
-And his love reaches out and says to us, "You shall be whole; for I am whole.
-That is my purpose," he declares to his people.
+And his love reaches out and says to us, "You shall be whole; for I am whole."
+"That is my purpose," he declares to his people.

 Man has lost his way.
 He was made in the image and likeness of God.
-When man first came from the hand of God, he was whole.
+When man first came from the hand of God he was whole.
 Adam functioned as God intended man to function.
 He was functioning in the image and the likeness of God.
 But now we have lost that likeness.
 We still have the image, but the likeness is gone.
-T.S.
-Eliot says,
+T. S. Eliot says,

-All our knowledge brings us only closer to our ignorance, And our ignorance brings us closer to death.
+All our knowledge brings us only closer to our ignorance,

+And our ignorance brings us closer to death.
 But closeness to death does not bring us closer to God.